dduneau/website/content/project/sex-dim-dis/index.md

 ---
 title: Sexual dimorphism diseases
 summary: Most infectious diseases have a sexually dimorphic outcome.
-We have been investigating the reason for this dimorphism not only with the common host centered view but also by considering that pathogens can adapt to the most commonly encountered sex.
+We investigate the reasons for this not only with a host-centered view but also by considering that pathogens adapt to the most commonly encountered sex.
 tags:
 - Sex Dim Dis
 date: "2016-04-27T00:00:00Z"